PierrickRauby/CodingPractice/README.md

     ctest --output-on-failure
     ```

+### Branches descriptions

+- main: the main branch of the repo
+- structureDev: dev branch for the structure of the repo
+- solutions: where you can find some of the solutions to the problems
+- dev: where you can test the solution of the problem you are working on

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request for bug fixes, improvements, or new problem solutions.